ipfs/team-mgmt/meeting-notes/2018/2018-11-19--ipfs-weekly.md

 _General discussions, decisions, etc._

--   Announcement from Molly: Remember to do your mid-Quarter OKR reviews (see email from David Dias)
+-   Announcement from Molly: Remember to do your mid-Quarter OKR reviews (see email from David Dias and check out issue https://github.com/ipfs/team-mgmt/issues/755)